Year-Round, Self-Service Composting

 - Compostable cups and utensils are typically marked with a green band around the cup accompanied with the word “compostable."
 If not, it most likely is a plastic-coated product and should be tossed in the trash.

-- Please pour leftover liquids down the drain before placing a compostable cup in the cart.
+- Pour leftover liquids down the drain before placing compostable cups in the cart.
+This will help keep your cart clean.